It's Not the Road, It's How You Tackle It

 - It’s always on and doesn’t require any action from the driver.

-- A lack of a transfer case means engine torque cannot be geared down to a very low range for rigorous off-roading.
+- Lack of a transfer case means engine torque cannot be geared down to a very low range for rigorous off-roading.

-- Compared to other systems, it’s less adept at pinpointing power to the wheels that grip v. the wheels that slip.
+- Compared to other systems, it’s less adept at pinpointing power to the wheels that grip vs. the wheels that slip.